DonutMan06/DonutMan06/README.md

 Usually, each project comes with a README.md which describe how to install and run it.

-Moreover, for each project there will be a full article on my blog that describe the main results and points of interest.
+Moreover, for each project there will be a full article on [my blog](blog.les-vigneron.fr) that describe the main results and points of interest.

-Currently the blog is still in construction and the adress will be provided here as soon as I finish it.

 <!---
 DonutMan06/DonutMan06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.